This article applies to the Admin Console > Extensions > Filter Functions settings.

 Custom Filter Functions provide the ability to make functions that will dynamically calculate a value for a filter using high level code.

-Filter Functions written in C# and VB.Net can get and set elements from the current session of Exago, such as Parameter values.
+Filter Functions written in C# and VB.NET can get and set elements from the current session of Exago, such as Parameter values.
 See Exago Session Info for more information.

 Each Custom Filter Function has the following properties:

 A name for the filter function that will be displayed to the end users.
+Required.

-A description of the filter.
+A description of the function.

 The order the filter function will appear among other filter functions of the same type.
 Functions with a lower number will appear higher on the list.
 If two functions have the same list value they will display in alphabetic order.

-Note: All of the built in filter functions start with list value 100 or greater.
+All of the built in filter functions start with list value 100 or greater.

-A semicolon-separated list of any .dlls that need to be referenced by the Custom Filter Function.
-If the .dlls are not accessible in the GAC then the .dlls must be copied to the 'Bin' folder of Exago or the reference should point to their physical path.
+A semicolon-separated list of any .DLLs that need to be referenced by the Custom Filter Function.
+If the .DLLs are not accessible in the GAC then the .DLLs must be copied to the 'Bin' folder of Exago or the reference should point to their physical path.

-Note: System.dll does not need to be listed as a reference as it is already available.
+System.dlldoes not need to be listed as a reference as it is already available.